as-ideas/DeepForcedAligner/README.md

 🚧 Under Construction!
 This repo is not expected to work fully.
 Please check back later for a stable release. 🚧

-> A fork of the DeepForcedAligner project implemented in Pytorch Lightning
+> A fork of the DeepForcedAligner project implemented in PyTorch Lightning

 From the original authors: